 Overview

-We designed a hierarchical Bayesian model for estimating status and trends from the North American Breeding Bird Survey (BBS) that uses a Generalized Additive Model (GAM) smooth to estimate the medium- and long-term temporal components of a species population trajectory.
-In the model, the stratum-level GAM smooths are treated as random-effects, so that information is shared on the shape of a species’ population trajectory among sub-regions of the species’ range (an alternative parameterization to the “GS” model in Pedersen et al. 2019).
-We applied two versions of the GAM: one in which the GAM smooth provided the only parameters modeling changes in abundance over time (GAM), and another in which random year effects were also estimated to allow for single-year deviations from the GAM smooth (GAMYE, which is conceptually similar to the model described in Knape 2016).
+We designed a Bayesian hierarchical model for estimating status and trends from the North American Breeding Bird Survey (BBS) that uses a Generalized Additive Model (GAM) smooth to estimate the medium- and long-term temporal components of a species population trajectory.
+In the model, the GAM smooths are treated as random-effects within the geographic strata (the spatial units of the predictions, intersections of Bird Conservation Regions and province/state/territory boundaries), so that information is shared on the shape of a species’ population trajectory among sub-regions of the species’ range.
+In comparison to the non-Bayesian hierarchical GAMs (HGAM) in Pedersen et al. 2019, our model is most similar to the “GS” model that has a global smoother and group-level smoothers with a similar degree of wiggliness.
+We applied two versions of the GAM: one in which the GAM smooth was the only component modeling changes in abundance over time (GAM), and another in which random year effects were also estimated to allow for single-year departures from the GAM smooth (GAMYE, which is conceptually similar to the model described in Knape 2016).

-Using the BBS data for a selection of species, we compared estimates and predictive accuracy of our two models using the GAM smooth, against two alternative models that have been used to analyze the BBS.
+For a selection of species, we compared estimates and predictive accuracy of our two models using the GAM smooth, against two alternative models that have been used to analyze the BBS.
+Our models use the counts of individual birds observed on BBS routes in a given year by a particular observer.
+The BBS routes are roadside survey-routes that include 50 stops at which a 3-minute point count is conducted, once annually, during the peak of the breeding season (Robbins et al. 1986).
 The four statistical models differed only in the parameters used to model changes in species relative abundance over time.
-We used k-fold cross validation to estimate the observation-level, out-of-sample predictive accuracry of all four models (Link et al. 2019, Vehtari et al. 2017).
-We compared the overall predictive accuracy among the models, and we explored the spatial and temporal variation in predictive accuracy in depth.logλs,j,t=θs+Δst+ηΙj,t+ωj+εs,j,t
+We used 15-fold cross validation (Burman 1983) to estimate the observation-level, out-of-sample predictive accuracy of all four models (Link et al. 2019, Vehtari et al. 2017).
+We compared the overall predictive accuracy among the models, and we explored the spatial and temporal variation in predictive accuracy in depth.

-Bayesian hierarchical GAM

-We based the GAM, and all the other models used here, on the model described in Sauer and Link (2011), varying only the components that model change in populations over time.
-All the models here have the same basic structure:
+In addition to the GAMs, we compared four alternative BBS models , all of which have the same basic structure:

 logλs,j,t=θs+Δst+ηΙj,t+ωj+εs,j,t

 The models treat the observed BBS counts as overdispersed Poisson random variables, with mean λs,j,t (i.e., geographic stratum s, observer and route combination j, and year t).
-The means are log-linear functions of stratum-specific intercepts (θs), observer-route effects (ωj), first-year startup effects for a given observer (ηΙj,t) a count-level random effect to model overdispersion (εs,j,t), and a temporal component estimated using some function of year (Δst).
-The models here only varied in their temporal components.
-Priors were set following Link et al. (2017), and using the heavy-tailed, t-distribution to model the count-level extra-Poisson dispersion (Link et al. 2019).
+The means are log-linear functions of stratum-specific intercepts (θs), observer-route effects (ωj), first-year startup effects for a given observer (ηΙj,t) a count-level random effect to model overdispersion (εs,j,t), and a temporal component estimated using a function of year, which varies across the four models (Δst).
+The models here only varied in their temporal components (Δst).
+We set the priors following Link et al. (2017) and Smith et al. (2019), and we used the heavy-tailed, t-distribution to model the count-level extra-Poisson dispersion (Link et al. 2019).

+Bayesian hierarchical GAMs

+logλs,j,t=θs+Δst+ηΙj,t+ωj+εs,j,t

+GAM

 The main temporal component Δst in the GAM was modeled with a semi-parametric smooth, estimated following Crainiceanu et al (2005) as

 ΔsGAMt=k=1Κβs,kχt,k